hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

   participants must submit an audio embedding model following a common API that is general-purpose, open-source, and freely available to use.
+  <br><br>
+  PMLR will publish a HEAR special issue.
+All participants are invited to submit.
 ---

 ## Submissions